Our Vancouver landfills

 Leading experts in the circular economy and the new plastics economy, the Ellen MacArthur Foundation, explains how we can redefine growth and focus on positive society-wide benefits.
 It focuses on designing waste out of the system and unlinking economic activity with the consumption of finite resources.
 It’s built on the foundation of transitioning to renewable energy sources to build economic, natural, and social capital.

-The circular economy focuses on
+The circular economy focuses on three main principles:

 Design out waste